rattumourya/echoStream/README.md

 3.  **Set up Firebase:**
     - Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
     - In the "Authentication" section, go to the "Sign-in method" tab and **enable the Email/Password** provider.
     - In the "Build" -> "Firestore Database" section, create a database.
 You can start in **test mode** for initial development, which allows open read/write access.
+For production, you would configure security rules.
     - Go to your Project Settings (click the gear icon) and add a new **Web App**.
     - Copy the `firebaseConfig` object provided.
     - Paste this configuration into the `src/lib/firebase.ts` file, replacing the existing placeholder config.